Skip to main content Skip to accessibility controls

 Using a Unique Approach to Research

-In 2009, the Foundation launched the Status of Women & Girls in Minnesota (Status) research project in partnership with the University of Minnesota’s Humphrey School’s Center on Women, Gender, and Public Policy.
-Annually, data specific to Minnesota women and girls has been gathered, analyzed, and published in economics, safety, health, and leadership.
+analyzes data specific to Minnesota women and girls in economics, safety, health, and leadership to inform Women’s Foundation of Minnesota priorities.
 The Status research and community input informs the Foundation’s annual grantmaking and policy agenda, and identifies new areas where research is needed.

 Download the Report

-Take an in-depth look at the Status of Women & Girls+ in Minnesota research.
-Links to the 2024 launch presentation, slides, and executive summary are just above.
+Take an in-depth look at the Status of Women & Girls in Minnesota research.
+Links to the executive summary is just above.

 "*" indicates required fields